Syinea/MiniBillingServer/README.md

 * Compile
 * and run
 * Set your billing server url to the address specified in the settings (also, you may just check the console window to see the address listening on)
+* If you have Problems while Installing PM Syinea

 ## Extend